Reactions

 Clicking a reaction again removes it.
 You can change reactions at any time.

-Reactions Don't Change Your Feed
+How Reactions Affect Your Feed

 Your Likes Page